Leviticus Cardio

 What is the total amount of funding Leviticus Cardio has raised?

-Leviticus Cardio developed a proprietary technology called Coplanar Energy Transfer (CET) for wireless power delivery to VADs, capable of supplying up to 30 watts at 80-90% efficiency.
+Leviticus Cardio uses a proprietary technology called Coplanar Energy Transfer (CET) for wireless power delivery to VADs.

 Sectors & technology